 Plan year July 1 through June 30 Eligibility A public employee who is not covered under the Social Security Act.
 General exceptions are employees covered by other public funds, certain part-time employees and full-time students under age 23.
-Contributions Shown as a percer nt of salar y: Member 9.10% of salary Employer 11.78% c f salary Member contributions are "picked up" according to the provisions Revenue Code 414(h).
+Contributions Shown as a percent of salary: Member 9.10% of salary Employer 11.78% of salary Member contributions are "picked up" according to the provisions of Internal Revenue Code 414(h).
 Allowable service Service during which member contributions were made.
 May also include certain leaves of absence and military service.
 Salary Includes amounts deducted for deferred compensation or supplemental retirement plans, net income from fees and sick leave payments funded by the employer.
 Excludes unused annual leaves and sick leave payments, severance payments, Workers' Compensation benefits and employer-paid flexible spending accounts and employer-paid deferred compensation deposits, cafeteria plans, healthcare expense accounts, day-care expenses, fringe benefits and the cost of insurance coverage.
 Average salary Average of the five highest successive years of annual salary.
 Average salary is based on all Allowable Service if less than five years.
-Vesting Hired before July 1, 2010: 100% vested after 3 years of Allowable Service.
-Hired after June 30, 2010: 100% vested after 5 years of Allowable Service (Not applicable since all Basic members were hired before 1968.)
+Vesting 100% vested after 3 years of Allowable Service.
 Retirement Normal retirement benefit Age/service requirement Age 65 and vested.
 Proportionate retirement annuity is available at age 65 and one year of Allowable Service.
 Amount 2.70% of Average Salary for each year of Allowable Service.
 Early retirement benefit Age/service requirement (a.)
 Age 55 and vested.(b.)
 Any age with 30 years of Allowable Service.(c.)
 Rule of 90: Age plus Allowable Service totals 90.